ctumolosus/jsdoc-babel/README.md

-A JSDoc plugin that transforms ES6 source files with Babel before they are processsed.
+A JSDoc plugin that transforms ES6 source files with Babel 6 before they are processed.

 ## Installation